On the side of a mountain, in a meadow full of wildflowers and long green grass, there was a rock.

 “Oh,” said Boulder.

-๐ Noah Finds Them Both
+๐ Luna Finds Them Both

-Noah came up the mountain path and stopped.
+Luna came up the mountain path and stopped.

-Noah walked over and sat down against Boulder’s warm, sunny side.
+Luna walked over and sat down against Boulder’s warm, sunny side.

 Just to rest.